What Happens When A Car Accident Occurs Due To A Driver’s Medical Condition?

 CAN YOU SUE SOMEONE WITH A MEDICAL CONDITION

 It is also essential to keep in mind that a person may be lying, mistaken, or scared.
 They may have blacked out and not have any memory of what occurred.
-None of these circumstances will leave them in a position where they are automatically not responsible for the incident.
+None of these circumstances will leave them in a position where they are automatically exempt from responsibility for the incident.

-There are times that an older person who is living on a fixed income will become very afraid after an accident, wondering how they will be able to afford the financial impact of the situation.
+There are times when an older person living on a fixed income may become very afraid after an accident, wondering how they will afford the financial impact of the situation.

-This situation can sometimes encourage them to use a medical condition as blame instead of merely admitting their making a mistake while driving.
-No matter what caused an accident, you are still left to pay medical bills, car repair bills, and loss of income from missing days of work when you are injured.
-A lawsuit can help you get to the bottom of what happened and help you get your bills paid in full.
+This situation might encourage them to use a medical condition as a reason instead of merely admitting to making a mistake while driving.
+No matter what caused the accident, you are still left to pay medical bills, car repair bills, and loss of income from missing days of work when you are injured.
+A claim or lawsuit can help you seek these and other related damages.

-Healthcare facilities and doctors have no desire to be blamed for an accident or be dragged into a court case, so often, they will comply with any legal requests for medical information.
-Additionally, there have been instances where a defendant’s friends, coworkers, employer, or even a family member may share a random bit of information to assist you with your case.
+Healthcare facilities and doctors can often provide medical information, as well as expert opinions on the medical emergency that may have occurred, to support your claim.
+Additionally, there have been instances where a defendant’s friends, co-workers, employer, or even a family member may share a random bit of information to assist you with your case.

-To determine which party is at fault, the car accident lawyers, as well as the judge, will go over the following information:
+To help identify which party is at fault, the car accident lawyers, as well as the judge, will go over the following information:

-• Gather and look over testimony from neurologists, cardiologists, and any other medical specialists to determine whether or not the driver knew about their condition.
+• Review testimony from neurologists, cardiologists, and other medical professionals to determine whether the driver was aware of their condition.

 • Determine how much the condition of the driver affected the accident.
-For instance, if the impairment is a slight issue, the ruling may be that the driver’s health issues had nothing to do with the accident.
-However, if there was a severe medical condition, it may be that the illness will be a significant factor that contributes to assessing the damages caused.
+For instance, if the impairment is a minor issue, the ruling may be that the driver’s health issues had no bearing on the accident.
+However, if there is a severe medical condition, it may be that the illness will be a significant factor in assessing the damages caused.

-Reach out and contact an experienced California car accident attorney who can help you ensure your rights are protected after being in a car accident involving a medical emergency.
-At Arash Law, we are here for your free online evaluation of your car accident case, whenever you need us.
+Reach out and contact an experienced California car accident attorney who can help you understand your rights after being in a car accident involving a medical emergency.
+At Arash Law, we offer a free evaluation of your car accident case.

-After an injury has occurred, contact the attorneys here at Arash Law.
-We work with many different aspects of the law, including damages resulting from accidents caused by medical conditions.
-We are passionate about our clients, focusing on recovering while we work hard handling any legal details.
-We are passionate about helping the people of California.
-Contact us now for a free online case evaluation to see how we can help you with your needs.
+After an injury has occurred, contact Arash Law to talk about your options.
+Our attorneys work with many different aspects of personal injury law, including damages resulting from accidents caused by medical conditions.
+We are dedicated to assisting our clients and aim to help them focus on recovery while we handle any legal details.
+We are committed to helping injured victims in California.
+Contact us now for a free case evaluation to see how we can help you with your needs.

 ABOUT THE AUTHOR